bazelbuild/bazel/site/en/contribute/codebase.md

 *   Interfaces to remote execution systems
 *   New commands

-The set of extension points `BazelModule` offers is somewhat haphazard.
+The set of extension points `BlazeModule` offers is somewhat haphazard.
 Don't use it as an example of good design principles.

 ## The event bus {:#event-bus}

-The main way BazelModules communicate with the rest of Bazel is by an event bus (`EventBus`): a new instance is created for every build, various parts of Bazel can post events to it and modules can register listeners for the events they are interested in.
+The main way BlazeModules communicate with the rest of Bazel is by an event bus (`EventBus`): a new instance is created for every build, various parts of Bazel can post events to it and modules can register listeners for the events they are interested in.
 For example, the following things are represented as events: